 Ash Tré Phillips is a genderqueer poet born and raised in the San Francisco Bay Area.
 They are a maker of puns, lover of coffee, and destroyer of gender.
 They are a two-time Youth Speaks Teen poetry slam finalist.

-They have self published two chapbooks, The World Is a Timestamp (2018) and Absurdism: An Elegy for Kurt Cobain (2017).
+They have self published two chapbooks, The World Has a Timestamp (2018) and Absurdism: An Elegy for Kurt Cobain (2017).
 The poems "Dead Girls Birthday Cake", "Reflexes", and "Flatline" appear in Straight Up: An Intergenerational LGBTQ+ Anthology edited by Rose Gelfand.
-Their essay "(Coming Out of) My Cage and I've Been Doing Just Fine" was published in Transvetia, Issue 1 (2019) by Jackson Stoner.
+Their essay "(Coming Out) Of My Cage and I've Been Doing Just Fine" was published in Transvestia, Issue 1 (2019) by Jackson Stoner.

 They are the parent of two cats and have been dubbed Tongo Eisen-Martin's poetry heir.